Sport and Recreation Management

 - Faculty engage students through their unique blend of academic knowledge and “real-world” experience.
 Our small class sizes allow professors to successfully share their SRM knowledge and experience.

-- On-campus students are able to participate in various clubs and activities such as Sport and Recreation Management Club, ENACTUS (formerly Students in Free Enterprise - SIFE), and the Center for Rural Entrepreneurial Studies (CRES).
+- On-campus students are able to participate in various clubs and activities including the Center for Rural Entrepreneurial Studies (CRES).